-It may take a few weeks for rufinamide to work properly, so your child may still have seizures for a while.
-Continue to give the medicine in the way that you have been told to by your doctor.
+It may take a few weeks for Rufinamide to work properly, so your child may still have their symptoms for a while.
+Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of rufinamide, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Rufinamide, do not give them another dose.
 Wait until the next normal dose.